Venezuela national football team

 Unlike other South American nations, and akin to some Caribbean nations, baseball is extremely popular in Venezuela, which diverts athletic talent away from football, contributing to its historic lack of success in CONMEBOL competitions.
-As of 2022, they are the only CONMEBOL side to have never qualified for the FIFA World Cup.
+As of 2025, they are the only CONMEBOL side to have never qualified for the World Cup.
 Often Venezuela would go through entire qualification tournaments without recording a single win, although this has not happened since 1998.
 Until 2011, their best finish at the Copa América was fifth in their first entry, in 1967.
-It is only recently with the spread of the World Cup's popularity in nations where football was not the primary sport (such as Japan, the United States, and Australia) that the national team found incentives to increase player development and fan support.
+It is only recently with the spread of the World Cup's popularity in nations where football was not the primary sport (such as Canada, Japan, the United States, and Australia) that the national team found incentives to increase player development and fan support.
 As of December 2019, Venezuela has the highest position on the FIFA World Ranking of any team that has not yet qualified for the World Cup, being ranked 25th.

 History

-Backstory
+20th century

 Venezuela did not participate in FIFA World Cup qualification until the 1966 qualifiers in which they were drawn with Uruguay and Peru, but failed to register a point in four games.
 In the 1970 qualifiers they managed to register a point, and after withdrawing from the 1974 series, repeated that in the 1978 qualifiers.
 The 1982 qualifiers saw them register their first win, over Bolivia.
 They wouldn't register another World Cup qualifying win until the 1994 series when they defeated Ecuador.
 A highlight of the 1998 qualifiers was goalkeeper Rafael Dudamel scoring against Argentina in a 5–2 defeat.

 Despite poor results during the 1960s and 1970s, outstanding players like Luis Mendoza and Rafael Santana achieved recognition.
-Venezuela at that time also managed to qualify for the 1980 Summer Olympics, it first-ever major international football competition Venezuela participated in.
+Venezuela also managed to qualify for the 1980 Summer Olympics around this time, the first-ever major international football competition they participated in.

 Richard Páez era

-After José Omar Pastoriza's resignation during the 2002 World Cup qualifyings, Richard Páez took the technical direction of the national team.
-Finishing this process, Venezuela achieved 4 victories in a row against Uruguay, Chile, Peru, and Paraguay; winning more than 1 game in row, their first away game and not finishing in the last place for the first time in their World Cup qualifying history.
+After José Omar Pastoriza's resignation during the 2002 World Cup qualifying campaign, Richard Páez took over as head coach of the national team.
+In their remaining qualifiers, Venezuela achieved 4 victories in a row against Uruguay, Chile, Peru, and Paraguay; in terms of World Cup qualifying matches, this was the first time the team won more than one game in row, the first time they won away from home, and the first time they avoided finishing in last place in their entire history.

-However, the team failed to qualify for both the 2002, and 2006 World Cups, gaining 12 and 18 points respectively.
-After this, the team advanced to the second round Copa America 2007 in Venezuela, is the first time they could reach it on this competition.
+The team nevertheless failed to qualify for the 2002 World Cup, or the 2006 World Cup, gaining 16 and 18 points respectively.
+However, the team did achieve progression to the second round of the 2007 Copa America on home soil.

-In November 2007, Páez resigned after discrepancies with media and supporters.
+In November 2007, Páez resigned after disagreements with the media and supporters.